Skip to main content

 Seven lessons from Bex Wilkins: Building the next generation of Great British pubs

 In a sector weathering closures, cost pressures and shifting customer habits, it’s easy to write off the traditional pub.
 But Bex Wilkins, co-founder of The Wildmoor Oak in Bromsgrove, is building a compelling case for optimism.
-One pub in, one on the way and a clear-eyed plan for growth - this former Peach Pubs marketing director is bringing restaurant-quality food and smart systems into the heart of the pub world.

 Here are seven key takeaways from an on-stage conversation with Peach 20/20 co-founder Peter Martin at this month’s CEDA conference.